 This is one of the biggest misconceptions about residential metal roofing.
 People who've experienced barns or other structures where the metal roofing is visible from the interior can recall the "pinging" noise that rain makes when it hits the barn's metal roof.
-In a barn applications, the metal roof is installed without a solid roof deck, so there is no dampening effect when something contacts the metal roof.
+In a barn metal roofing applications, the metal roof is installed without a solid roof deck, so there is no dampening effect when something contacts the barn's metal roof.
 In residential applications, metal roofing is installed on a solid plywood deck, just like roofing shingles.
 When installed in this manner, metal roofing is no noisier than other roof materials.

 Will a metal roof rust?

 Union’s premium metal roofing products utilize high strength Metal Construction Association (MCA) certified steel that’s protected by an aluminum, zinc, and silicon anti-corrosion coating, commercially known as Galvalume®.
 The corrosion resistance of our steel roof is so outstanding, even our unpainted metal roof panels carry a 30 year limited warranty.
 We use this same high performance steel with our 40 Year and Lifetime series paint systems, giving you the highest level of corrosion resistant roofing you can get in the roofing industry.